vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 CHAPTER III

-as pumān pudgala or aņu.
+as pumān pudgala or aṇu.
 It represents the permanent aspect of the individual, retains residual traces (saṁskāras) and passes through innumerable births and deaths.
 There is a marked similarity between the Trika and the Sankhya concepts of puruṣa.
 The former also like the latter believes that there is no limit to the number of the puruṣas and that the creation of the prakrti is for supplying the necessary stimuli for the varying experiences which these puruṣas must enjoy or suffer according to their individual karma.
 The conception of malas and six covers, however, is peculiar to the Trika.

 This very puruṣa, when it momentarily identifies itself with body etc., is spoken of as the dehapramātā and so on.
 Further, being entirely free from all kinds of association with the gross world at the time of the dissolution and lying in a state of deep sleep as it were, it is called pralayākala.
 And when it is freed from the kārma mala and consequently from the limited experiences, which are peculiar to souls in the bondage of karma, it is called Vijñānākala.
 As such it represents the transitional stage through which an individual self has to pass before reaching the state of the universal experiencer of the S'uddha vidyā tattva which is also called Mahāmāyā.)